Blogging is one the best ways to drive traffic to websites and engage with audiences.

 With video trends on the rise, it’s a great idea to start a video blog.
 But with so many other people out there doing the same thing, it can be difficult to separate yourself from the crowd.

-Take the tips I’ve outlined above, and apply them to your video blog if you want to be successful.
+Take the tips we’ve outlined above, and apply them to your video blog if you want to be successful.

 Start by doing simple things such as getting the right equipment and editing software.